beehive-lab/graal-jvmci-8/README.md

 ## Building JVMCI JDK 8

-To create a JVMCI-enabled JDK 8, make sure you have the forked version of [`mx`](https://github.com/beehive-lab/mx/tree/tornado) on your system and that you are checked out on the `tornado` branch.
+To create a JVMCI-enabled JDK 8, make sure you have the forked version of [`mx`](https://github.com/beehive-lab/mx/tree/tornado) on your system.
 Also point the `JAVA_HOME` env variable to a valid installation of a JDK 8.
 Then run the following commands: